-The announcements for the day are available to all students on the computer and are to be read at designated times of the day.
-They are also posted throughout the school and-on the school web site, mel-min.k12.wi.us.
+The announcements for the day are available to all students on the school web site, mel-min.k12.wi.us.
 If you wish to have announcements made regarding school activities, you must have the announcement initialed by the teacher or advisor and by an administrator.